NEXT UP ON this.

-No matter what your specific situation, it’s important to know that there are ways and means of making it better.
+No matter what your specific situation, it’s important to know that there are ways and means of gaining stress relief.

 There are some general rules for dealing with stress no matter what the situation.
 You’ll notice that these fixes all boil down to one simple thing: treating yourself well.

 If your body feels good, it’s far easier for your mind to follow suit.
 So step one is to treat your body as the stress-free temple.
 A good, healthy diet will ensure that you feel balanced, and regular exercise will release endorphins that have been proven to reduce stress levels.
-It’s amazing what a boxing session or dance class can do for your pent-up stress.
+It’s amazing what a home workout can do for your pent-up stress.

-Talking to a loved one can be one of the quickest ways to reduce stress.
+Talking to a loved one can be one of the quickest ways to reduce stress – even if it’s just a phone or video call.
 It forces your internal thoughts to be voiced, and helps you to avoid overreacting to the events that have triggered the potential stress.
 You are programmed to be calmed when communicating with another human being, particularly with someone who makes you feel safe and understood.

 When trying to relieve stress, your main aim should be to minimise time with the stressor.
 In these situations, it’s helpful to remember the four A’s.